ARC-MARKET/lycheejs/README.md

 ## Overview

+The lychee.js Project started in 2012 and is in active development.
-The following repositories are related to the lychee.js project:
+The following Repositories are related to the lychee.js Engine:

 - [lychee.js CARTEL](https://github.com/Artificial-Engineering/lycheejs-cartel.git) contains all academic work related to the CARTEL/ES-HyperNEAT concept (WIP).
 - [lychee.js Guide](https://github.com/Artificial-Engineering/lycheejs-guide.git) contains architecture explanations and concept documentations (WIP).